GSA/icsp/_pages/resources/index.md

 <p>Recent updates relevant to the U.S. Federal statistical system:</p>
 <ul class="usa-list">
   <li>
-      On September 26, 2025, OMB published the 2026 schedule of release dates for Principal Federal Economic Indicators.
+      On September 26, 2025, OMB published the 2026 schedule of release dates for Principal Federal Economic Indicators, including GDP, the Employment Situation, and the Consumer Price Index.
+      This schedule promotes transparency and provides a clear expectation of when data are to be released for use by U.S. businesses and the American people.
 For more information on this and OMB Statistical Policy Directive No. 3, see the <a href= "https://www.statspolicy.gov/policies/" target="_blank" rel="noopener" class="usa-link--external">Policies</a> page.
   </li>
   <li>
-      The Federal Committee on Statistical Methodology is hosting its <a href= "https://fcsmconf.org/" target="_blank" rel="noopener" class="usa-link--external">2026 conference</a> on January 28-29, 2026 for current federal employees, featuring presentations highlighting innovations and best practices supporting the production of high-quality, relevant, and timely federal statistics.
+    The Federal Committee on Statistical Methodology (FCSM) is hosting the 2026 FCSM Conference on January 28-29, 2026 at the Suitland Federal Center in Suitland, MD, for current federal employees.
+Sponsored by the Census Bureau, Bureau of Labor Statistics, and Bureau of Economic Analysis, this conference will feature presentations highlighting innovations and best practices supporting the production of high-quality, relevant, and timely federal statistics.
+For more information, see <a href= "https://fcsmconf.org/" target="_blank" rel="noopener" class="usa-link--external">https://fcsmconf.org/</a>.
   </li>
   <li>
       On January 15, 2025, OMB published the <a href="{{ site.baseurl }}/assets/files/OMB_Report_FedStatPrograms_FY2023.pdf"